MEGA BUBBLE MAN

 Teaching science and making it fun since 1981

 Thomas Altman is a friend of mine!
 We both live in New York State.
 Thomas is an amazing scientist and lover of bubbles.
-Inventor, Christian, fun guy all describe him.
+Inventor, Christian, fun guy all around describes him.
 Check out his website!

 Learn about very, very old bubbles...